-- 4. Where there are multiple listed precursor chemicals, the quantities of all listed precursors are added together for purposes of determining the base offense level, except as expressly noted (see Note A to the Chemical Quantity Table).
-This reflects that only one listed precursor typically is used in a given manufacturing process.
-For example, in the case of an offense involving 300 grams of piperidine and 800 grams of benzyl cyanide, the piperidine is converted to 600 grams of ephedrine and the benzyl cyanide is converted to 800 grams of ephedrine, using the Precursor Chemical Equivalency Table, for a total of 1400 grams of ephedrine.
-Applying the Chemical Quantity Table to 1400 grams (1.4 kilograms) of ephedrine results in a base offense level of 22. - 5.
-Where there are multiple listed essential chemicals, all quantities of the same listed essential chemical are added together for purposes of determining the base offense level.
-However, quantities of different listed essential chemicals are not aggregated (see Note B to the Chemical Quantity Table).
-Thus, where multiple listed essential chemicals are involved in the offense, the base offense level is determined by using the base offense level for the single listed essential chemical resulting in the greatest base offense level.
-For example, in the case of an offense involving seven kilograms of methyl ethyl ketone and eight kilograms of acetone, the base offense level for the methyl ethyl ketone is 12 and the base offense level for the acetone is 14; therefore, the base offense level is 14. - 6.
-Where both listed precursor chemicals and listed essential chemicals are involved, use the greater of the base offense level for the listed precursor chemicals or the listed essential chemicals (see Note C to the Chemical Quantity Table). - 7.
+- (a) The defendant was in possession of five kilograms of ephedrine and three kilograms of hydriodic acid.
+Ephedrine and hydriodic acid typically are used together in the same manufacturing process to manufacture methamphetamine.
+Therefore, the base offense level for each listed chemical is calculated separately and the list I chemical with the higher base offense level is used.
+Five kilograms of ephedrine result in a base offense level of 24; 300 grams of hydriodic acid result in a base offense level of 14.
+In this case, the base offense level would be 24. - (b) The defendant was in possession of five kilograms of ephedrine and two kilograms of phenylacetic acid.
+Although both of these chemicals are used to manufacture methamphetamine, they are not used together in the same manufacturing process.
+Therefore, the quantity of phenylacetic acid should be converted to an ephedrine equivalency using the List I Chemical Equivalency Table and then added to the quantity of ephedrine.
+In this case, the two kilograms of phenylacetic acid convert to two kilograms of ephedrine (see List I Chemical Equivalency Table), resulting in a total equivalency of seven kilograms of ephedrine. - 5.
+Where there are multiple list II chemicals, all quantities of the same list II chemical are added together for purposes of determining the base offense level.
+However, quantities of different list II chemicals are not aggregated (see Note B to the Chemical Quantity Table).
+Thus, where multiple list II chemicals are involved in the offense, the base offense level is determined by using the base offense level for the single list II chemical resulting in the greatest base offense level.
+For example, in the case of an offense involving seven kilograms of methyl ethyl ketone and eight kilograms of acetone, the base offense level for the methyl ethyl ketone is 12 and the base offense level for the acetone is 14; therefore, the base offense level is 14.

+- 6. Where both list I chemicals and list II chemicals are involved, use the greater of the base offense level for the list I chemicals or the list II chemicals (see Note C to the Chemical Quantity Table). - 7.
 Convictions under 21 U.S.C. §§ 841(d)(2), (g)(1), and 960(d)(2) do not require that the defendant have knowledge or an actual belief that the listed chemical was to be used to manufacture a controlled substance unlawfully.
 Where the defendant possessed or distributed the listed chemical without such knowledge or belief, a 3-level reduction is provided to reflect that the defendant is less culpable than one who possessed or distributed listed chemicals knowing or believing that they would be used to manufacture a controlled substance unlawfully.

-Background: Offenses covered by this guideline involve listed precursor chemicals and listed essential chemicals.
-Listed precursor chemicals are critical to the formation of a controlled substance and become part of the final product.
+Background: Offenses covered by this guideline involve list I chemicals and list II chemicals.
+List I chemicals are important to the manufacture of a controlled substance and usually become part of the final product.
 For example, ephedrine reacts with other chemicals to form methamphetamine.
 The amount of ephedrine directly affects the amount of methamphetamine produced.
-Listed essential chemicals are generally solvents, catalysts, and reagents, and do not become part of the finished product.
+List II chemicals are generally used as solvents, catalysts, and reagents.

 Historical Note: Effective November 1, 1991 (see Appendix C, amendment 371).
-Amended effective November 1, 1992 (see Appendix C, amendment 447).
+Amended effective November 1, 1992 (see Appendix C, amendment 447); November 1, 1995 (see Appendix C, amendment 519).

 §2D1.12.
-Unlawful Possession, Manufacture, Distribution, or Importation of Prohibited Flask or Equipment; Attempt or Conspiracy
+Unlawful Possession, Manufacture, Distribution, or Importation of Prohibited Flask or Equipment: Attempt or Conspiracy